How long does a divorce take in New york? The divorce process can be overwhelming and stressful, and you might feel stuck in it “forever.”

-A complicated case involving substantial assets may take much longer.
+A complicated case involving substantial assets (like businesses and real estate holdings) may take much longer.

-- Motion practice, which includes petitioning the court for financial relief via motion, can derail the discovery phase.
+The motion and hearing practice, which includes petitioning the court for relief via filed motions and scheduled court hearings, can significantly delay the discovery phase.

 This request frequently necessitates a hearing since the judge overseeing your case wants to assess your and your spouse’s reliability by having you testify under oath.

-- When one spouse files a family offense petition against the other or seeks an order of protection, cases are frequently derailed.
+Cases are frequently delayed when one spouse files a family offense petition against the other or seeks an order of protection.